-As observed by Feige [2], natural objects give rise to functions for which approximating the average value of a function is easier than approximating the average value of a general function with a corresponding domain and range.
-For example, the average degree of a connected n-vertex graph can be approximated up to some constant factor (i.e., 2) based on \sqrt{n} samples, whereas the average value of a general function from [n] to [n-1] cannot be approximated to within any constant factor based on o(n) samples.
+As observed by Feige [3], natural objects give rise to functions for which approximating the average value of a function is easier than approximating the average value of a general function with a corresponding domain and range.
+For example, the average degree of a connected n-vertex graph can be approximated upto some constant factor (i.e., 2) based on \sqrt{n} samples, whereas the average value of a general function from [n] to [n-1] cannot be approximated to within any constant factor based on o(n) samples.
 Indeed, the discrepancy is due to the restrictions imposed on functions that represent quantities that correspond to the type of object considered (i.e., degrees of a graph).

-Goldreich and Ron initiated a general study of approximating average parameters of graphs [3].
+Goldreich and Ron initiated a general study of approximating average parameters of graphs [4].
 In particular, they considered the problems of approximating the average degree of a vertex in a graph as well as approximating the average distance between pairs of vertices.
 They considered both queries to the quantity of interest (e.g., the degree of a vertex) and natural queries to the corresponding object (e.g., neighborhood queries in a graph).
 (Barhum [1, Chap.
 2] extended their average-degree approximation algorithm to k-uniform hypergraphs.)

 In the present paper, we consider the problem of approximating the average distance between points in a (high-dimensional) Euclidean space, and more generally for points in any metric space.
-Although this study may be viewed as an imitation of [3], the specific context (i.e., geometry rather than graph theory) is different and indeed different techniques are employed.
+Although this study may be viewed as an imitation of [4], the specific context (i.e., geometry rather than graph theory) is different and indeed different techniques are employed.

-Our aim is beating the obvious quadratic-time algorithm, which may be used to compute the exact value of the aforementioned average.
-But, unlike in the graph theoretic setting (cf. [3]), we cannot hope for sublinear-time approximation algorithms (because a single "exceptional" point may dominate the value of the average of all pairwise distances).
-Thus, we seek (almost) linear-time approximation algorithms.
+Our aim is beating the obvious algorithm that computes the exact value of the aforementioned average (by considering all pairs of points).
+But, unlike in the graph theoretic setting (cf. [4]), we cannot hope for approximation algorithms that run in time that is sub-linear in the number of points (because a single "exceptional" point may dominate the value of the average of all pairwise distances).
+Thus, we seek approximation algorithms that run in time that is almost linear in the number of points.
 We consider two algorithmic approaches.